meisty/CTF/nahamconctf2025/warmup/README.md

 <SNIP>

 Press enter to continue...
-hanging about the house all night and spying upon the women?
-Be off, you wretch, outside, and eat your supper there, or you shall be driven out with a firebrand."
-Ulysses scowled at her and answered, "flag{0b51aae6b09b85d1bb13b0b8c3003a6a}".
+hanging about the <SNIP>, "flag{0b51aae6b09b85d1bb13b0b8c3003a6a}".
 Penelope remarked "that's kind of a weird thing to say in this context."
 To which Ulysses responded "yeah I don't know, it kinda just came to me ¯\_(ツ)_/¯" Then Ulysses said "My good woman, why should you be so angry with me?
 Is it because I am not clean, and my clothes are all in rags, and because I am obliged to go

 Press enter to continue...
 ```